 The ratings take into account Moody's forward-looking LGF analysis of the combined entity's volume of deposits and senior unsecured debt, as well as the volume of securities subordinated to them.
 We take into consideration the expected level of MREL eligible debt issuance of around NOK13 billion by the end of 2023, which results in an assessment of very low loss given failure.
-This assumption leads to three notches of rating uplift for the bank's senior debt ratings, which is the same uplift afforded for the bank's deposit ratings, while for the bank's SNP debt (or junior senior unsecured debt) it results zero notches from the bank's BCA (in essence at the same level as its BCA of a3).
+This assumption leads to three notches of rating uplift for the bank's senior debt ratings, which is the same uplift afforded for the bank's deposit ratings.

+The bank's SNP debt (or junior senior unsecured debt) is placed on review for upgrade.
+The debt currently benefits from zero additional notches from the bank's BCA (in essence at the same level as its BCA of a3) but during the review period the rating could be upgraded by one notch.